SStiven/GameOfLife/Readme.md

 This respects the Single Responsibility Principle and lets us perform simulations on a background thread if needed.

+### Grid.Update now runs in a different thread

 ## ToDos

-- As we separated the Grid Rendering from the logic, now it should be easier to handle the generation updates on a different thread.

 - It might make sense to encapsulate the logic that decides whether a cell should revive, die, or age within the Cell class itself.

 - Introduce a persistence layer for async image loading

-- We may not need two separate grids (one for current cells and one for the next generation), but I’m not sure.
+- We may not need two separate grids (one for current cells and one for the next generation), but I’m not sure about it.

+- We’re applying colors to every ellipse, even when its color hasn’t changed